javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 - **`"same-origin"`** -- cross-origin requests are forbidden,
 - **`"no-cors"`** -- only simple cross-origin requests are allowed.

-This option may be useful when the URL comes from 3rd-party, and we want a "power off switch" to limit cross-origin capabilities.
+This option may be useful when the URL for `fetch` comes from a 3rd-party, and we want a "power off switch" to limit cross-origin capabilities.

 ## credentials

 The `credentials` option specifies whether `fetch` should send cookies and HTTP-Authorization headers with the request.

 - **`"same-origin"`** -- the default, don't send for cross-origin requests,
-- **`"include"`** -- always send, requires `Accept-Control-Allow-Credentials` from cross-origin server,
+- **`"include"`** -- always send, requires `Accept-Control-Allow-Credentials` from cross-origin server in order for JavaScript to access the response, that was covered in the chapter <info:fetch-crossorigin>,
 - **`"omit"`** -- never send, even for same-origin requests.

 ## cache